 The Substance 3D apps and services can be integrated into any VFX and animation workflow and pipeline.
-The toolset comes with extensive scripting and automation capabilities, support for custom shaders and output templates, a collection of integrations into third-party 3D content creation tools, and full compliance with the VFX Reference Platform.
+The toolset comes with extensive scripting and automation capabilities, support for customised shaders and output templates, a collection of integrations into third-party 3D content creation tools and full compliance with the VFX Reference Platform.

-Easily export your Substance assets for use in your favorite renderer, such as Arnold, V-Ray, RenderMan, or Clarisse.
+Easily export your Substance assets for use in your favourite renderer, such as Arnold, V-Ray, RenderMan or Clarisse.

 Automate the tedious parts of your workflow like baking and rendering out textures for large-scale assets or scenes with the help of the Automation Toolkit (including a Python API).